 How to refinance your mortgage with bad credit

-1. Approach your current lender
+1. Talk to your current lender

-When approaching your current lender about refinancing your mortgage, it’s important to assess where you stand as a borrower.
-If you make payments on time and are in great financial health, the lender will most likely want to continue doing business with you.
+When approaching your current lender about refinancing your mortgage, it’s essential to assess where you stand as a borrower.
+If you make payments on time and are in great financial health, the lender will likely want to continue doing business with you.

 However, if you have been late on payments and are struggling to cover other financial responsibilities, the lender might be more reluctant to refinance your mortgage.

-Before approaching your current lender for refinancing options, it’s important to check for other options.
-To help with any negotiations, you should first check with other banks to see what interest rates are the best.
-Coming to your current lender after already shopping around for prices will give you more bargaining power to potentially get a lower rate.
+To help with any negotiations, you should check with other banks to find the best interest rate you qualify for.
+Coming to your current lender after shopping around for prices will give you more bargaining power to get a lower rate.

 2. Show proof of savings or income